andreigue/andreigue.github.io/_posts/2025-08-01-trip-to-turkey.md

 Next we stopped in middle of Erzincan and Erzurum, in Grand Karagul Hotel for 2 nights.

 We spent the final night in Kars.

+## Erzincan

 ## Cappadocia